All that glitters is 22K gold in the China Cabin.

 Fees & Deposits

 The rental fee is $1,500 for a 6 hour minimum rental block and $300 for each additional hour.
 Half of the rental fee and a $500 refundable security deposit are required when you make your reservation.
 The total fee is due 60 days prior to your event.
 Fees for meetings, chamber concerts, photo shoots and some other functions are negotiable.
-We ask that you join Landmarks as a member and your rental fee will be tax deductible.
+We ask that you join Landmarks as a member and half of your rental fee will be tax deductible.

 Year-round, daily until 10 pm